Mukarram Khan: Sardar of Sylhet

 Following the death of Mubariz Khan, in 1617, the Subahdar of Bengal Qasim Khan Chishti intended to appoint Mirak Bahadur Jalair to govern the Sylhet Sarkar.
-However, after learning that Mirak had fled from his appointed territory, which had recently been conquered by Mubariz with a lot of difficulty, to Sylhet, Qasim was not impressed at what he viewed as "cowardice".
+However, after learning that Mirak had fled to Sylhet from his appointed territory, which had recently been conquered by Mubariz with a lot of difficulty, Qasim was not impressed at what he viewed as "cowardice".
 Qasim changed his mind and sent his officer, Abdul Nabi, to Yarasindur, where Mukarram and his brothers were staying.
 Mukarram was brought to Jahangirnagar and Qasim Khan visited him in his own home to give him the honour of having sardarship over the entire Sylhet Sarkar as well as giving Mukarram's brothers lesser roles in Sylhet.
 Mukarram was later invited to join the army against the Maghs who had raided the Bhulua Thana.

 Only a few months after Sardarship, the Subahdar removed Mukarram from this post out of dissatisfaction and replaced him with Mirak Bahadur Jalair, as Sylhet's chief sardar and Sulayman Banarsi to govern Uhar and Taraf.
 Mukarram was very angered by Qasim's actions and marched with his brothers to Jahangirnagar and then to Yarasindur.
 Here, Mukarram told his younger brother, Abd as-Salam, to take a boat to Patna and then travel by land to the capital, at Agra, to seek redress from Emperor Jahangir.

 Subahdar of Orissa

 Due to his experience in the military and in administration, Mukarram was able to attain the role as governor of Orissa Subah.
 His rule in Orissa was said to have been very harsh.
 Raja Purushottama of Khurda rebelled against Mukarram and so Mukarram invaded Khurda and annexed it to the Mughal Empire in 1617.
 Purushottama fled to Rajahmundry but later managed to regain his seat in Khurda.
 Emperor Jahangir was informed of this and awarded him as a mansabdar of 3,000 soldiers and 2,000 horses.
-Mukarram was honoured with drums, his own horse as well being gifted a robe of honour.
+Mukarram was honoured with drums, his own horse as well as being gifted a robe of honour.

 When Bahadur Khan Hijliwal, the Baro-Bhuiyan zamindar of Hijli, was summoned to Jahangirnagar by the Subahdar of Bengal Ibrahim Khan Fath-i-Jang, Bahadur openly rebelled and was supported by Mukarram.
 Mirza Muhammad Beg Abakash, the thanadar of Burdwan, was ordered to confront Bahadur, giving him a choice to peacefully go to the Subahdar's court or be beheaded.
 Abakash was given 200 of Musa Khan and his brothers' war boats.
 Bahadur then asked Mukarram for assistance, to which Mukarram sent 1000 cavalry.
 As the Subahdar's army advanced towards Hijli and launched a heavy attack, Bahadur expected further aid from Mukarram.
 However, Mukarram retreated, leaving Bahadur to give up and make peace with the Empire.